chaos-mesh/website/docs/run-chaos-experiments-in-serial-or-parallel.md

 The above commands claims a serial node named `serial-of-3-node`.
 This means Chaos Mesh executes sequentially `workflow-stress-chaos`, `suspending`, and `workflow-network-chaos`.
 After all tasks are completed, serial nodes are marked as completed.

-When Chaos Mesh executes the serial node, tasks claimed in `tasks` are run sequentially to ensure that only one task is running at the same time.
+When Chaos Mesh executes the serial node, tasks claimed in `children` are run sequentially to ensure that only one task is running at the same time.

-The `duration` field in serial nodes is optional to limit the maximum duration of the entire serial process.Once this duration is running out, the sub-nodes are stopped and the nodes that are not executed yet will not be executed.
+The `duration` field in serial nodes is optional to limit the maximum duration of the entire serial process.
+Once this duration is running out, the sub-nodes are stopped and the nodes that are not executed yet will not be executed.
 If all sub-nodes finish their work before `duration` time, serial nodes are immediately marked as completed and `duration` is not affected.

 ## Parallel experiments

 When you create `templates` in Workflow, use `templateType: Parallel` to claim a parallel node.

-Another mandatory field in parallel nodes is `tasks`.
-Its type is `string` list and the value is the names of other `template`.
+Another required field in parallel nodes is `children`.
+Its type is `[]string` and values are the names of other `template`.
 For example:

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1